govpf/openfisca-pf/README.md

 #### Install Openfisca Core.

-Currently Openfisca PF needs version 40.0.0 !
+Pip install the openfisca core version 40.0.0 with the flask web api.
-The follocing command will install the python package, and add the two scripts we mentioned above to the python scripts directory.
+This will install the python package, and add the two scripts we mentioned above to the python scripts directory.
 ```bash
 pip3 install openfisca-core[web-api]==40.0.0
 ```